-In 2020, the United States was the second largest supplier of agricultural products to Peru.
+In 2021, the United States was the second largest supplier of agricultural products to Peru.
 Bulk commodities still lead U.S. agricultural exports to Peru, representing almost 37 percent of total agricultural trade.
-U.S. corn continued to be the top agricultural export to Peru with \$115 million in exports.
-However, exports of this commodity fell in 2020 due to the opportunities that the Andean Price Band System opened for other competitors in the region, such as Argentina.
+U.S. corn continued to be the top agricultural export to Peru with \$141 million in exports, a 23 percent growth with respect 2020.
+In addition, U.S. cotton exports increased 108 percent, reaching \$126 million, based on large shipments of high-valued Pima cotton.

-Following bulk commodities, consumer-oriented products was the second largest category of U.S. agricultural exports to Peru, totaling \$293 million in 2020.
-Intermediate and agricultural related products were the third and fourth largest categories with \$276 and \$22 million in exports in 2020, respectively.
+Following bulk commodities, consumer-oriented products was the second largest category of U.S. agricultural exports to Peru in 2021, totaling a record \$340 million.
+The easing of pandemic-related restrictions resulted in a gradual recovery of different sectors.
+Intermediate and agricultural related products were the third and fourth largest categories with \$257 and \$67 million in exports in 2021, respectively.

 The Government of Peru (GOP) has encouraged integration with the global economy by signing several free trade agreements, including the United States - Peru Trade Promotion Agreement (PTPA), which entered into force in February 2009.
 The PTPA has been instrumental in boosting bilateral trade in food and agricultural products between the United States and Peru, which is now at record high levels.
-From 2009 to 2020, U.S. exports of food and agricultural products to Peru grew almost 1.8 times, from \$526 million to \$939 million.
-U.S. consumer-oriented product exports account for 31 percent of U.S. food exports to Peru.
+From 2009 to 2021, U.S. exports of food and agricultural products to Peru nearly doubled, from \$527 million to \$1.1 billion.
+U.S. consumer-oriented product exports account for 32 percent of U.S. food exports to Peru.
 The PTPA strengthens competitiveness of U.S.-origin food and agricultural products in the Peruvian market since more than two-thirds of U.S. farm exports became duty-free immediately after the agreement went into force.
-Tariffs of most U.S. farm products will be phased out within 15 years, with all tariffs eliminated by 2026.
+Tariffs on most U.S. farm products will be phased out over a 15-year period, ending 2026.